James Macgregor Burns

 Leadership as a moral endeavour

-This is a useful distinction, especially as Burns elaborates on his most significant theme: leadership, to be more than wielding power or manipulating others, leadership as a moral endeavor.
+This is his most significant theme: leadership, is more than wielding power or manipulating others, leadership is a moral endeavor.

 What makes a leader different... from a manager?